A Fresh Perspective on Voluntary Benefits

 Choosing employee benefits can feel like a multiple-choice test, especially when it comes to all those extras like accidental insurance and vision benefits.
 That’s why so many people end up defaulting to an “all of the above” or “none of the above” checkbox without much consideration.

 But are any of those “voluntary benefits” worth the expense and the effort it takes to figure them out?

 Well, it depends.
 It depends on how old you are, your health status, where you live, whether you have dependents, and/or a pet iguana.
 But that’s not the only information that can be helpful.
 In fact, there are literally billions of datasets that can give you insight about which voluntary benefits might be not only right—but truly helpful—to you.

 Where, you might ask, can you get billions of datasets?
 At Nayya.
 Nayya leverages information across the healthcare and insurance industries to simplify—and clarify—your selection of benefits.
 That’s because we know that the benefits selection process you look forward to (?) every year can feel like an endless series of hoops to jump through.
-But Nayya is changing all that by providing curated and confidential guidance on selecting voluntary benefits you’re likely to need, and then supporting you in actually using them to save money all year long.
+But Nayya is changing all that by providing personalized guidance on selecting voluntary benefits you’re likely to need, and then supporting you in actually using them to save money all year long.